 “Sorry.
 I need you to hit me when I use New English.”

 I fall asleep quickly, holding him in my mind.
-Just before I go under, I glimpsed that Burroughs is in his heart.
-What an old perv.
+Just before I go under, I glimpse that Burroughs is in his heart.
+The old perv.

 David is peevish in the morning, no longer leading me to the bathroom.
 Anyway, I’m over feeling sorry for myself.

 “If ya gots to jerk-off in bed, don’t make so much noise.
 I need my sleep.”